siddver007/project-django-api-throttle-mongo/README.md

 1. This is a very basic implementation to show rate-limiting using django.
 2. This shows rate-limiting on a daily basis and not 24 hrs from the date and time of registration.
-3. It completely uses Mongo with Django though Mongo is not the most preferred language with Django.
+3. It completely uses MongoDB though MongoDB is not the most preferred DB to be used with Django.
 4. It's only to show basic working so many security flaws like the saved passwords are not hashed ,.etc are not taken into account.
 5. A much better rate-limiting implementation could be done using a Middleware and a faster caching backend like Redis.
 6. No sessions are created since it is only to show API.